Mariliasuchus: Palaeobiology

 Mariliasuchus, unlike modern crocodylians, was an animal of terrestrial habits (though see below).
 Its nostrils were located on the front of the skull, unlike modern crocodiles, in which the nostrils face upwards, to help the animal breathe while its almost completely submerged.
 Furthermore, the eyes in M. amarali are faced laterally (in modern crocodiles they face upwards).
 It had a very modified dentition, differentiated in incisiforms, caniforms and molariforms.
 Strangely, in particular, were the anterior-most teeth, which were directed horizontally rather than vertically.
 The function of this strange arrangement is not yet clear, but comparisons have been made with the dentition of pigs, indicating that their dietary preferences may be convergent.
 It also had strong jaw muscles, indicating a good degree of mandibular activity.
+The thickness and uneven distribution of the enamel of Mariliasuchus suggests it may have consumed plants to some degree.
 The enamel microstructure of M. amarali further supports the notion that this animal had an omnivorous diet with a considerable degree of hard object feeding.

 There seems to be a significant degree of variation between specimens of M. amarali.
 Some of this is related to ontogenetic variation, but some may also suggest sexual dimorphism, or even that some of the specimens assigned to this species belong to a different animal.

 Ontogenetic studies done by Vasconcellos and Carvalho (2005) concluded that during its growth, the skull of M. amarali individuals becomes shorter and the skull more resistant, while being laterally compressed.
 In adulthood, the orbit has a less circular arrangement than in younger individuals.

 The postcranial skeleton of Mariliasuchus amarali displays a mixture of traits similar to those present in the skeleton of Cretaceous terrestrial crocodyliform Notosuchus and traits present in aquatic eusuchian crocodyliform, including living crocodilians.
 Nobre and Carvalho (2013) inferred that Mariliasuchus did not have an erect or semi-erect posture, but rather a sprawling posture and, possibly, had amphibian habits similar to those of living crocodilians.